 - Five ice cubes

 - One teabag

 Once you have all of the five items above handy, you are ready to begin this hickey removal technique.
 Proceed to step 1.

 Step 1: Ice the Area

 Load the five ice cubes into your ziplock bag and seal it shut.
 Hold it firmly up against your hickey for about 20 minutes or until you feel that the ice has warmed up and melted enough that it is no longer very useful.

 It shouldn't take too terribly long for the ice to start melting to the point they are no longer very effective, but you want to make sure to get as much time as you can out of them.
 This will help reduce a minor amount of redness from your hickey and prepare it for the next few steps.

 A lot of the techniques to get rid of hickeys that I have found online say to use your fingers or your hands, but I found that didn't work at all.
 The most I got out of using my fingers was a minor amount of redness taken away.
-Try using a brush yourself and you'll noticed the difference in how effective it is.
-Do not use a stiff wire tipped brush though.
+Try using a brush yourself, and you'll notice the difference in how effective it is.
+Do not use a stiff wire-tipped brush, though.
 Make sure the tips of the wires are plastic and rounded off, as not to scratch up the area or—even worse— draw blood.

-Heat up your tea bag in the microwave, as according to the directions on it.
-Once it is finished, removed it from the glass or cup of water and let it drip for about 30 seconds over your sink, as to let most of the moisture drain and so you do not create too much of a mess.
+Heat up your teabag in the microwave, according to its directions.
+Once it is finished, remove it from the glass or cup of water and let it drip for about 30 seconds over your sink as to let most of the moisture drain and so you do not create too much of a mess.